 The old adage “people don’t care how much you know until they know how much you care” was definitely thought of by someone with the pastoral five fold gift.
 When a congregation knows they are loved and that there are people that generally concerned for their well being, it contributes to an environment where they can set all else aside and grow with confidence and contentment.

 A great teacher makes a subject come alive in how they communicate the fundamentals, even how to read the Bible.
 They have a gift to share principals that can be easily understood and applied.
 A teacher is thorough and patient and knows how to break down complex topics in a way that is easily digestible.

 The Bible is a compilation of books that detail the covenants between man and God.
 There is so much that God has placed in there about His will for our lives, even our own identity.
 Also, the Word is an incredible journey and glimpse into world history and future revelation of God’s plans.

 In Christianity, a good teacher will connect Divine revelation with wisdom and reason.
 The congregation that has access to a strong teaching gift will have a strong foundation of principals and understanding that is not easily swayed.

 It is a very powerful place to be to know why you believe what you believe.
 The 5 fold ministry gift of the Teacher plays a big role in that!

-We find the 5 fold structure in the first-century church throughout the Book of Acts but it is absolutely for today.
+We find the 5 fold structure in the first-century church throughout the Book of Acts but it is absolutely for today too.
 The Great Commission is alive and well!
 Everyday a new generation of people is born and needing to know God.